 Austin is home to many global cuisines, but Tex-Mex takes the crown as the local favorite.
 This blend of Mexican and Texas-style comfort food can be found on just about any street, often in family-run restaurants that have operated for years.
-Here are just some of the many Tex-Mex restaurants worth visiting in Austin.
+Here are some of the Tex-Mex restaurants worth visiting in Austin.

 Plates of assorted Tex-Mex entrees and sides on a white table.Courtesy of Chuy's Tex-Mex.